tstriker/akai-midimix/README.md

 });
 ```

+# Cleanup

+Call `midi.destroy()` in your cleanup routines - it will remove all system-level event listeners as well
+as any listeners you might have attached.
+This is especially useful if you are using hot-reload in your project, as otherwise the event listeners will
+just keep piling up.

 # Names for the buttons and sliders

 The midi has 8 columns, each column has 3 dials, 2 buttons, and a slider.
-Then, extra, there are the bank left, bank right, solo buttons, and the "master" slider.
+In addition, there are the bank left, bank right, solo buttons, and the "master" slider.

 To keep things simple, we are making use of the columns.
 Event data will contain
 both, the original code (in keyCode field) and the symbolic field (in key)).